Application Level Security

 •ST_USER_REPORT_PARAMETER: Save User Report parameters

 •ST_USER: Update Login Time

 •ST_ID: Updates EUIDs

-In order to grant users access to the functionality in the Group Maintenance Interface, EarthSoft recommends insert/update/delete on the following tables, though this is optional:
+In order to grant users access to the functionality in the Group Maintenance Interface, EarthSoft recommends insert/update/delete on the following tables, (this is optional):

-Once the necessary roles have been defined, the DBA will need to create a separate database login for each role.
+Once the necessary roles have been defined, the DBA needs to create a separate database login for each role.
 The login created should have the appropriate database permissions (and synonyms, where applicable) for the group of users that will be using that role.